porcinus/FreeplayInfo2Overlay/README.md

 - 0.1f : Now fully work in non blocking mode.
 - 0.1g : Conversion from sysfs to WiringPi to monitor GPIO, more reactive, all overlay now run in non blocking mode, various bugfix.
 - 0.1h : Add a standalone mode that run info2png each time GPIO pin is trigger, recommended for Pi Zero user but add 1sec delay to overlay display, done via -standalone argument.
 Use -height argument to set info2png output height.
+- 0.1i : Add ALSA volume and Debug passthru for standalone mode.

 ### freeplay_overlay_config.sh/gpio-input-detect
 - 0.1a : Initial release, need to be tested on multiple device.